 2017 Best Book in Urban Affairs Award – Honorable Mention

-Robert Chaskin, University Of Chicago And Mark Joseph, Case Western Reserve University
+Robert Chaskin, University of Chicago and Mark Joseph, Case Western Reserve University

 Mark Joseph and Michael Glass (University of Pittsburgh, award committee member)